ExcaliburZero/ExcaliburZero.github.io/_posts/2016-07-19-pixelated-avatar-gernerator.markdown

 helloSeed :: Seed
 helloSeed = Seed {unSeed = "8b1a9953c4611296a827abf8c47804d7"}
 ~~~

+This solution worked well for data that wasn't too dificult to enter in a Haskell source file, however, when it came to defining image bytestrings this format wasn't very effective.

 ## Footnotes
 [^color-stats]: To see how often specific colors were chosen I mapped the color choosing function over a list of String versions of all of the numbers 1 to a high number such as 10000, and took the length of the list after filtering it down to just the desired color.
 This is one case where ghci really came in handy.